About Software Freedom Conservancy, Inc.

 For further reading on the benefits of Conservancy, a full and detailed list of Conservancy's services for its member projects and a a list of Conservancy's current member projects are available.

 Conservancy strives to be as transparent as possible, and makes its public filings available on its website.
-Bradley M. Kuhn, Conservancy's President, blogs regularly about Conservancy's activities.
+Our staff blog regularly about our activities.
 Finally, detailed information about the work that Conservancy does for its member projects is also available.